[Edit: From 2016 SP2 onward, you can use SELECT DATABASEPROPERTYEX (‘dbname’ , ‘LastGoodCheckDbTime’ ); instead]

 Cool – but how can you see it?
 Well, the only time it’s ever reported is when the database starts up.
 Not too useful if the database has been running for months.
 So how to see it???
 The trick is to use DBCC PAGE.
 The last-known good time is stored in the boot page of the database – page 9.
 The following code will dump page 9 for you:

-— you need this to get the DBCC PAGE output
+— you need this to get any DBCC PAGE output

 — page 9 is the boot page

 You need to look for the dbi_dbccLastKnownGood field.
 That was the last time that DBCC CHECKDB ran without finding any corruptions.

-Edit: The stuff I’ve struck-through above is not true.
-I thought I’d remembered it from testing previously and I’ve heard plenty of anecdotal evidence from customers too BUT an Agent job WILL fail if a DBCC CHECKDB within it fails.
-I went back and forth with Tara Kizer on SQLteam.com and we tested on 2005 and 2000 – and it worked.
+Now – what about if you’re trusting your SQL Agent jobs to run DBCC CHECKDB for you every so often (how often is a whole other discussion…) and relying on the Agent job failing if DBCC CHECKDB finds corruptions.
+An Agent job WILL fail if a DBCC CHECKDB within it finds corruptions because DBCC CHECKDB will set the @@ERROR.
 Now here is a real issue – the Job History that’s captured will not contain all the output from DBCC CHECKDB – especially if you didn’t use the WITH NO_INFOMSGS option.
 You should make sure you capture the output to a file to avoid having to go back and run DBCC CHECKDB all over again.